 6.2.
 Pre-Opening Expenses: Getting Ready for Guests

-If you are building your hotel in a luxury building then it usually requires meticulous attention to detail in this phase, which can make pre-opening expenses a bit higher.
-It is important to keep in mind the budget for these expenses to uphold the standards expected by guests and maintain sound financial investment.
+If you are building your hotel in a luxury building, then meticulous attention to detail is usually required in this phase, which can make pre-opening expenses a bit higher.

 6.3.
 Reserving for Initial Low Occupancy

-During the initial stages, hotels usually experience lower occupancy rates which is fine.
-Reserving funds in order to recover operational costs during this period becomes essential.
-These reserves will help you to sustain the business until it gains some recognition and traction.
-The cost of building a hotel should include provisions for this phase too.
+These reserves will help you sustain the business until it gains recognition and traction.
+The cost of building a hotel should include provisions for this phase, too.

 7. Post-construction and Grand Opening

-After spending months on meticulous planning and construction, finally, your hotel is finally ready to enter the Post-Construction grand opening phase.
 This is where the culmination of your efforts is put to the test, and it is essential to understand the costs and considerations associated with this critical period.

 7.1.
 The Big Reveal: Grand Opening

 The grand opening of your hotel is an opportunity to make a memorable impression on potential guests.
-The cost associated with this grand event can vary depending on the scale and ambition of your launch.
-These expenses may include hosting a gala event, hiring entertainment, designing eye-catching marketing campaigns, and promotional activities.
+The cost associated with this great event can vary depending on the scale and ambition of your launch.

 This is the time when you showcase your hotel’s unique features and attract attention, especially when you are building luxury hotels with lavish amenities.
-Put aside a portion of your budget for this phase to make sure you have a successful and impactful grand opening.

 7.2.
 Operating Your Hotel: Initial Month’s Expenses

-The cost to build a hotel should be opening these post-opening operational expenses, which are often influenced by factors like the number of rooms, the level of luxury provided, and regional utility costs.
-If you are careful in budgeting during this period it is important to keep your hotel running efficiently and profitably.
+The cost of building a hotel should be included in these post-opening operational expenses, which are often influenced by factors like the number of rooms, the level of luxury provided, and regional utility costs.

 7.3.
 Tweaking the Plan: Post-Construction Adjustments

 No matter how much effort you give or how well-planned a hotel project is, there will almost always be a need for post-construction adjustment.
-This phase will involve addressing any unforeseen that arise as you begin the operations.
+This phase will involve addressing any unforeseen event that may arise as you begin the operations.
 Guest feedback and evolving market trends may necessitate improvements to maintain competitiveness.

 8.1.
 Hotel A: The Luxury Boutique Experience